I understand the Toronto School of Theology (TST) is a federation. Who belongs to the federation?

 Seven institutions are member colleges: Emmanuel College of Victoria University, Knox College, Regis College, St. Augustine's Seminary, University of St. Michael's College, University of Trinity College and Wycliffe College.

 Four institutions are affiliated schools of TST: Conrad Grebel University College at the University of Waterloo, Huron University College at the University of Western Ontario, the Institute for Christian Studies, and Waterloo Lutheran Seminary at Wilfrid Laurier University.

 What programs are offered at TST?

 TST member schools offer several professional and academic programs at the post-baccalaureate level.
 "Basic degrees" are first theological degrees and are administered by the member schools of TST.
 Students contemplating application to a basic degree program should address the admissions officer at the member college.
 "Advanced degrees" operate at a higher academic level, and (except in the case of the MA) admission is restricted to students with both a bachelor's degree and a basic theological degree.
-The advanced degrees (MA, ThM, DMin and ThD) are administered by TST, and inquiries concerning admission may be directed to the TST Advanced Degree Administrator.
+The advanced degrees (MA, ThM, DMin and PhD) are administered by TST, and inquiries concerning admission may be directed to the TST Graduate Centre Administrator.